256Mwilliams/Go-Joe/README.md

-# Red_Eye
+# Go-Joe

-## Aviationstack API
-e24c534598f2825f58045c7c74198594

 ## Purpose
-A movie/show generator based on the duration of your flight.
+Find out what kind of coffee/Joe you are based on your responses to our quiz.

 ## Built With
 * HTML